-Some travel (also referred to as transportation) costs can be eligible for funding under SDF, as part of the cost of doing business and to support participants, if applicable.
-Travel costs should be tracked separately from Operating Costs, Administrative Costs and Financial Supports to Employers and Participants.
-The following outlines the parameters:
+Some travel (also referred to as transportation) costs can be eligible for funding under SDF Training Stream, as part of the cost of doing business and to support participants, if applicable.
+Travel costs should be tracked separately from Operating Costs, Administrative Costs and Employer/Participant/Apprentice and Trainer.
+The following outlines the parameters for claiming travel costs: